oracle-livelabs/oci/jde-fullstack-dr/drpg-setup/nm-drpg-setup.md

 ## Introduction

-In this lab, we will Create and Associate Disaster Recovery Protection Groups (DRPG).
-Ashburn is the primary region and Phoenix is the standby region.
+In this lab, we will do the Disaster Recovery setup with warm standby (non-moving) where a JDE instance is already present at the standby region.
+The standby JDE instance was created by the One-Click Provisioning as a part of disaster recovery environment at phoenix region.
+We are starting with Ashburn as the primary region and Phoenix as the standby region.
+Note that the earlier labs for moving instance does not have any impact on this.

-What is DRPG – A resource type used by Full Stack Disaster Recovery.
-A DR Protection Group represents a consistency grouping defined for the purposes of disaster recovery.
-It is a collection of different OCI resources that comprise an application and must be treated as a combined group when performing disaster recovery operations.
-For example, a DR Protection Group may consist of application servers (compute instances), associated block storage (grouped as volume groups) and databases.

 Estimated Time: 15 Minutes